Is it okay to take the bits of Christmas that work for you and discard the rest?

 - Pamper yourself – paint your nails, shave, wax, trim, moisturize, soak in a bath, enjoy at box of chocolates, drink some mulled wine

-- Lip sync or dance around the house to loud music
+- Dance around the house to loud music

 Decorate for Christmas